-The Fulbright Commission awards study/research grants for American students to Belgium and Luxembourg.
+As part of the Fulbright U.S. Student Program, the Fulbright Commission awards study and research grants for American students to Belgium and Luxembourg.
 Grants are typically for nine months, from mid-September through mid-June.

 Candidates are responsible for securing their own admission or affiliation at a university, conservatory, think tank, or non-profit organization in Belgium or Luxembourg.
 While proof is not required at the time of application, preliminary contact with the host institution(s) is and preference will be given to candidates who include admission or affiliation letters in their application.
 Selected candidates must ultimately submit evidence of an affiliation at least four months before arriving in Belgium or Luxembourg.